A 2020 study by Ohio State professor Deborah Jones Merritt has uncovered an uncomfortable truth:

 But what do great Instagram posts look like for attorneys??
 Here are a few examples:

-1. This personal opinion video (over 8k likes) by dmv_lawyer is a great example of how you should share your opinions with your audience.
+1. This personal opinion video (over 8k likes) by dmv lawyer is a great example of how you should share your opinions with your audience.

 2. Joey Rafaeli, an injury lawyer, educates, entertains and initiates discussions with followers by sharing video clips of real-life scenarios where personal laws are applicable.